MicrosoftDocs/learn/learn-pr/azure/introduction-to-azure-netapp-files/includes/2-what-is-azure-netapp-files.md

 - **Network File System (NFS)**: most often used with the Linux operating system.
 - **Server Message Block (SMB)**: most often used with the Windows operating system.

-Both NFS and SMB present logical drives organized in hierarchical structures on which the OS can store files in directories or folders.
+Both NFS and SMB present logical drives organized in hierarchical structures on which the operating system can store files in directories or folders.

 ## Azure NetApp Files defined